Karen Ghrawi: Early life

-She is half German.
 Her hobbies include swimming, cooking and traveling.
-She pursues to this day her career as an Interior Designer.
+She had an interest in interior design.

 Miss Lebanon 2013

-Ghrawi was crowned Miss Lebanon 2013 on Sunday 1 September 2013.
+Ghrawi was crowned Miss Lebanon 2013 on Sunday 1 September.
 The beauty pageant was hosted by journalist and TV personality Dima Sadek and aired on LBCI and LDC.
 She competed at Miss Universe 2013 and Miss World 2013, but was unplaced in both pageants.

 During the Miss Lebanon 2014 beauty pageant, she tripped on her high heels and fell on stage during her final walk, just before handing over her crown to Saly Greige.
 The clip of her fall quickly went viral and was included in the "Top Five Celebrities Slipping off the Stage" list by MTV.